Beam me to the beach Scotty and don’t forget my notebook!

 Conclusion After 3 Months

 After my decision, I had more energy than I’ve had in a long time.
 Full of enthusiasm I sold a lot of my belongings and sublet my apartment.
-I decided to invest five months in myself, my ideas and my further education.
+I decided to invest five months in myself, my ideas, and my further education.
 So far after three months: I’ve spent a few weeks in Silicon Valley couchsurfing on startup couches where I got to interview and learn from founders.
 I traveled to Indonesia and have been in Bali for over two months, where I share a villa with young Blockchain experts and Digital Nomads.
 My co-working space is just 5 minutes away from the beach, where I go surfing before and after work.

 I am offering my services to companies as a remote project manager, and I am learning to acquire customers.
 I’m also working together with a friend on a business idea for a sustainable fashion label, taking an online course on the subject of “Leadership in the Digital Age,” and learning new things every day through the exchange with other co-workers.